Not present in United Kingdom

 The plant health authorities are:

-- in England and Wales, your local Animal & Plant Health Agency (APHA) Plant Health & Seeds office (PHSI), or the PHSI headquarters in Sand Hutton, York. tel: 01904 405138; email: firstname.lastname@example.org;
+- in England and Wales, your local off ice of the Plant Health & Seeds Inspectorate office (PHSI) of the Animal & Plant Health Agency (APHA) , or the PHSI headquarters in Sand Hutton, York. tel: 01904 405138; email: email@example.com;

 - in Scotland, the Scottish Government’s Horticulture & Marketing Unit: email: firstname.lastname@example.org; tel: 0131 244 8923; and